-Screenshot Anglers is a great competition running in the first half of 2018 that is sure to add value to your fishing experiences.
+Screenshot Anglers is a great competition running in 2018 that is sure to add value to your fishing experiences.

 Put simply we want you to Search, Snap, Decode & Share your best sounder screenshots with other ANSA QLD members and the wider social media and online community.

 Entries will be judged again and the winner of the Best entry selected by the judges will receive access to an online sounder training course valued at over $250 offered by Wild Adventures with Johnny Mitchell.

 ANSA QLD members are invited to participate in a new competition to share their best sounder screenshots!

 Join the conversation exploring how anglers use sounder technology to both find fish and better understand habitat.
 Sounders are now an essential tool in many anglers’ arsenal and can tell us more than simply if a fish is there or not.
 Those in the know are now using sounders to better understand and detect many of the associated factors that explain why a fish is where it is and why it may (or may not) be biting.

 Enhanced fishing experiences, knowledge sharing amongst your peers – and a if your entry is good enough – a sounder!
 Our competition sponsor for 2018 is Lowrance

 This year the major prize will be a random draw, with one complete submission giving you one entry to the draw.
 Incomplete entries will not be considered.